-The Group has not early applied any new and revised HKFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2020.
+The Group has not applied any new and revised HKFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2021.
 These new and revised HKFRSs include the following which may be relevant to the Group.

-Effective for accounting periods beginning on or after Amendments to HKFRS 9, HKAS 39, HKFRS 7, HKFRS 4 and 1 January 2021 HKFRS 16 Interest Rate Benchmark Reform - Phase 2 Amendments to HKFRS 3 Reference to the Conceptual Framework 1 January 2022 Amendments to HKAS 16 Property, Plant and Equipment: 1 January 2022 Proceeds before intended use Amendments to HKAS 37 Onerous contracts - Cost of Fulfilling 1 January 2022 a Contract Annual Improvements to HKFRSs 2018-2020 Cycle 1 January 2022 Amendments to HKAS 1 Classification of Liabilities as Current 1 January 2023 or non-current Amendments to HKFRS 16, COVID-19 Related Rent Concessions 1 June 2020
+Effective for accounting periods beginning on or after Amendments to HKFRS 16 Leases - COVID-19 Related Rent C beyond 30 June 2021 Concessions 1 April 2021 Amendments to HKFRS 3 Business Combination - 1 January 2022 Reference to the Conceptual Framework Amendments to HKAS 16 Property, Plant and Equipment - 1 January 2022 Proceeds before Intended Use Amendments to HKAS 37 Provisions, Contingent Liabilities and d Contingent 1 January 2022 Assets - Onerous Contracts - Cost of Fulfilling a Contract Annual Improvements to HKFRSs 2018 - 2020 Cycle 1 January 2022 Amendments to HKAS 1 Presentation of Financial Statements - 1 January 2023 Classification of Liabilities as Current or Non-current Amendments to HKAS 1 Presentation of Financial 1 January 2023 Statements and HKFRS Practice Statement 2 Making Materiality Judgements - Disclosure of Accounting Policies Amendments to HKAS 8 Accounting Policies, Changes in 1 January 2023 Accounting Estimates and Errors - Definition of Accounting g Estimates Amendments to HKAS 12 Income Taxes - Deferred Tax Relate ed to 1 January 2023 Assets and Liabilities Arising from a Single Transaction